I have questions about:

 If you will be using a passport from a county other than the U.S., or if you have passports from two different countries, please consult with the MIX staff regarding your travel plans.

-Entry requirements for each country are different; students who are U.S. citizens can check on the State Department website to find out if they need a visa for their MIX country.
+Entry requirements for each country are different; students who are U.S. citizens can check on the State Department website to find out if you need a visa for your MIX country.